deeproop/google-doc-clone/README.md

 # Introduction
 This application is frontend of google docs text-editor screen.
-Technologies used- Reactjs, Tailwind CSS, Material Icons, Bootstrap Modal, Vercel (Deployment).\
+Technologies used- Reactjs, Tailwind CSS, Material Icons, Bootstrap Modal, Netlify (Deployment).\
 Share button has modal functionality similar to that of original google docs frontend.
 Text-editor state-management is integrated.
 # Components Made ->
 DOC (base of the complete webpage including the header), \